 - Yoga is an excellent relaxation technique.
 The physical and mental benefits of yoga are a natural antidote to stress.
 Yoga is great to do in a class but also quite manageable to do on your own if you prefer.

 - Did you know that stretching is an excellent stress reliever?
 And that a 5 Minute Stretching exercise a day will give you many benefits?

 - Massage for stress relief provides deep relaxation… Ask any of my clients!
 There are many self-massage techniques you can use to relieve stress and relax.
 And your mind relaxes as well.
 Enhance the experience with your favorite blend of Essential Oils.

 - Have a good, deep, stress-releasing yawn to get rid of pent up emotions

 I tried two fun and effective relaxation techniques on a site that I really like.

 It really is not difficult to learn these techniques.
-But it does take practise and persistance to get the best stress-relieving benefits from them - in fact, daily practise!
+But it does take practice and persistence to get the best stress-relieving benefits from them – in fact, daily practice!

 Most experts advice setting aside at least 10 – 20 minutes a day.
 30 minutes to an hour would give you even more stress relief.

 ~ laying around